 Can I return the extra material that was purchased?

 Unopened boxes of stock material can be returned within 30 days of purchase.
-Special masonry orders cannot be returned.
+Special masonry or stone orders cannot be returned.
 Sand and mortar cannot be returned.

-Does Hamilton Parker remove old product and install new?
+Does Hamilton Parker remove old masonry or stone products and install new ones?

 No, we do not remove old stone or brick from a home.
 However, we can provide installation services for some of our products like thin brick and cultured stone.

-Do I need to purchase any accessories for the install?
+Do I need to purchase any accessories for the installation?

 If we are installing your stone or brick we provide all setting material.
 If you are looking to do a DIY project you could possibly need a bag of grout, a trowel, and other items.
 Talk to one of our masonry experts if you have questions about installation.

-How long should my scratch coat sit before I install?
+How long should my scratch coat sit before install?

 We recommend the scratch coat sit for about 24 hours.

-How do I get the product to stick?
+How do I get masonry products to stick?
 Different ways to install adhesive and mortar?

 Construction adhesive is an all-purpose solution for your project.
 There are many different options to choose from.
 We recommend that you don’t add the adhesive straight over drywall because it can rip the paper off.
 In addition, if you use high bond construction adhesive, typically those are applied over a concrete backer board.